biomguler/LN_Phenocluster/README.md

 #### 3) ASSET and Meta-analysis with METAL

-To identify pleiotropic variants in a hypothesis-free manner, we conducted an Association analysis based on the SubSETs approach, called ASSET.
+To identify pleiotropic variants in a hypothesis-free manner, we conducted an 'Association analysis based on the SubSETs' approach, called ASSET.
 ASSET is a collection of statistical methods designed to combine association signals from multiple studies or traits, especially when effects are present in only some studies and may be in opposite directions.
 This tool searches through all potential subsets of studies, adjusts for multiple testing, and identifies the most significant subset contributing to the overall association, while accounting for correlations due to overlapping participants.
 We ran the ASSET analysis using a custom R script, which enables parallel computation:

 ```
 Rscript --slave --no-restore --no-save scripts/09_asset_parallel.R